KSNI-FM

 KSNI-FM (102.5 FM, "Sunny Country 102.5") is a commercial radio station that is licensed to Santa Maria, California, United States and serves the Santa Maria—Lompoc, California area.
 The station is owned by American General Media and broadcasts a country music format.

 History

 KSMA-FM

 The station was first signed on in 1960 as KSMA-FM by James M. Hagerman and John I. Groom.
 It simulcast the full service format of its AM sister station KSMA (1240 AM), airing a mix of news, sports, and middle of the road music.
 Stereophonic sound broadcasts began in 1970.

-In January 1980, Hagerman and Nona M. Groom sold KSMA-AM-FM to Bayliss Broadcasting Company for $1.4 million.
+In January 1980, Hagerman and Nona M. Groom sold KSMA-AM and FM to Bayliss Broadcasting Company for $1.4 million.
 The company was owned by John Bayliss, who resigned from his position as president of Gannett Company's radio division to manage the Santa Maria stations.
 The Federal Communications Commission (FCC) approved the sale on May 12.